tdtm/url-health-check-action/README.md

       contains-not: "error" # Optional, default is empty
 ```

-The action will fail if any of the URLs reports either 4xx or 5xx status codes.
+The action will fail if any of the URLs reports either 4xx or 5xx status codes, or the `contains`/`contains-not` checks (if enabled) are not satisfied, once all `max-attempts` have been exhausted.